SkRhRasel/todo_flutter_hive/README.md

 flutter packages pub run build_runner build

-If any conflicts Run this command : flutter pub run build_runner build --delete-conflicting-outputs
+If any conflicts Run this command : flutter packages pub run build_runner build --delete-conflicting-outputs

 ## But before that, you will have to import the generator.